 The SWIC Foundation offers over 300 scholarships based on residency, enrollment and GPA criteria.

-Nursing Education courses are offered during the day, and clinical hours are scheduled in the day, evenings and weekends.
-The program can be completed in four semesters.
+Nursing Education courses are offered during the day or evening, and clinical hours are scheduled in the day, evenings and weekends.
+The traditional Nursing Education courses can be completed in four semesters.
 The LPN Bridge Nursing Education courses can be completed in three semesters.
 It is recommended that if employed, students complete non-NE pre-fix courses prior to entrance into the program.

 Student schedules are determined by courses and clinical site placement.
 Students within the same course may have different schedules due to clinical placement.
 To complete the program, students must be willing to adapt their schedules as needed.